TabbyML/tabby/README.md

 ## Key features

-* **Fast execution**<br/>The execution aims to be faster than a general purpose deep learning framework, especially on CPU which is one of the main motivation for this project.
+* **Fast execution**<br/>The execution aims to be faster than a general purpose deep learning framework, especially on CPU which is one of the main target of this project.
+* **Model quantization**<br/>Support INT16 quantization on CPU and INT8 quantization (experimental) on CPU and GPU.
 * **Parallel translation**<br/>Translations can be run efficiently in parallel without duplicating the model data in memory.
 * **Dynamic memory usage**<br/>The memory usage changes dynamically depending on the request size while still meeting performance requirements thanks to caching allocators on both CPU and GPU.
 * **Portable binary**<br/>The compilation does not require a target instruction set, the dispatch is done at runtime.